rhboot/shim-review/README.md

 Here's the template:

 -------------------------------------------------------------------------------
-### What organization or people are asking to have this signed:
+### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
-### What product or service is this for:
+### What product or service is this for?
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
-### What's the justification that this really does need to be signed for the whole world to be able to boot it:
+### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
-### Who is the primary contact for security updates, etc.
+### Who is the primary contact for security updates, etc.?
 -------------------------------------------------------------------------------
 - Name:
 - Position: